 4. Train managers to spot the signs of stress

 Less than half of the organisations surveyed for the CIPD report were providing mental health training – whether that was training managers to support staff or supporting employees themselves in building resilience.
 Managers need to be aware of the signs of stress in their teams so that they can step in and help as early as possible – whether that means lending a listening ear, adjusting someone’s workload or referring them to more specialist support.
 Training and resources to help managers spot the signs of stress are now widely available – and a growing number of organisations are also investing in building internal teams of mental health ‘first aiders’.
 HR are also in a good position to encourage line managers to adopt good working practices – such as having regular one-to-ones with their people and making a discussion about workloads part of the agenda for team meetings.
+A people management software could help with this.
 Getting to know employees better will help managers understand what people’s stress triggers are and whether they feel secure and supported in their jobs – while open dialogue in the team will encourage people to share concerns and support their colleagues.

 5. Encourage small ways to promote well-being